 - can communicate most effectively with the other employees concerned;

 - Can demonstrate practical concern for employees and control over the immediate work situation.

 When should the investigation be conducted?

-The investigation should be carried out as soon as possible after the incident to obtain the maximum information.
-There may be difficulties that should be considered in setting up the investigation quickly – if, for example, the victim is removed from the accident site or if there is a lack of a particular expert.
+The investigation should be carried out immediately after the incident to obtain the maximum information.
+There may be difficulties that should be considered in setting up the investigation quickly – if, for example, the victim is removed from the accident site or there is a lack of a particular expert.
 An immediate investigation is advantageous because:

 - factors are fresh in the minds of witnesses;

 - witnesses have had less time to talk (there is an almost automatic tendency for people to adjust their story of the events to bring it into line with a consensus view);

 - physical conditions have had less time to change;